trak3r/rngesus/README.md

 - private flag for randomizers, or published_at timestamp
 - pagination of randomizers
 - toggle to disable animations on settings page
+- user option to hide / report offensive items
 - combine randomizers (e.g. forest encounters + reaction rolls)
     - copy rather than link?
 - would we need to support "with advantage" rolls?
     - is there a standard syntax for it?
 2d20kh1
 - distribution graphs for multi-dice rolls
+- re-enable github ci workflow

+# Mobile
 - responsive/mobile screens
 - hotwire native

-- hardening (scan tools?)
-- accessibility (scan tools?)
-- re-enable github ci workflow
-- hide / report offensive items
-- set up email exceptions so i'm notified of bugs i don't see myself
+# Hosting
 - free hosting?
     - database backups
+- set up email exceptions so i'm notified of bugs i don't see myself
+- SEO
 - google analytics
+- hardening (scan tools?)
-- SEO
+- accessibility (scan tools?)

+# Monetization
 - donations / patreon
     - https://buymeacoffee.com/signup
 - affiliate links to buy real dice